codesplinta/busser/README.md

 ### Shadow Events

 >Shadow events work along with the concept of cascade broadcasts.
+They make it possible to

 They are events that are setup to handle events triggered from a React component other than the component that houses the **source hook*.
 They are used to centralize the logic for specific events that enable a cascade broadcast to loop back to it's last bbroadcast origin.

 ### Ideas borrowed from Redux

-There are a couple of ideas that busser borrows from Redux and a few others that are not.
+There are a couple of ideas that busser borrows from Redux.
+These ideas are crucial to the manner busser works in general.

 - Reducers
 - Synchronous Actions (ONLY)
 - An Evented Store

+### Ideas borrowed from Jotai

+There are also a couple of ideas that busser orrows from Jotai.

+- Atom

 ## Example(s)